MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/includes/network-switch-1807.md

     - Provide a description (optional).
 ::: moniker range="=sc-vmm-1807"
 5. In **Uplink Mode**, select:
-    - **Embedded Team** - if you are using Windows Server 2016 or later
+    - **Embedded Team** - if you're using Windows Server 2016 or later
-    - **Team** - if you are using Windows Server 2012 and want to use NIC teaming
+    - **Team** - if you're using Windows Server 2012 and want to use NIC teaming
     - **No Uplink Team** - if you're not using any teaming
 ::: moniker-end
 ::: moniker range="=sc-vmm-2019"